Cultural mosaic

 Multi-lingual sign outside the mayor's office in Novi Sad, written in the four official languages of the city: Serbian, Hungarian, Slovak, and Pannonian Rusyn.

-Cultural mosaic ("la mosaïque culturelle") is the mix of ethnic groups, languages, and cultures that coexist within a society.
+Cultural mosaic ("la mosaïque culturelle") is a metaphor for a society composed of diverse ethnic, linguistic, and cultural groups that are encouraged to maintain their unique identities while coexisting.
 The idea of a cultural mosaic is intended to suggest a form of multiculturalism as seen in Canada, that differs from other systems such as the melting pot, which is often used to describe nations like the United States' assimilation.

 Overview

 An ethnocultural profile of Canada prepared by Statistics Canada describes a nation that, at the outset of the 21st century, has become progressively more and more multi-ethnic and multicultural.
 The introduction to the report describes this in the following way:Immigration to Canada over the past 100 years has shaped Canada, with each new wave of immigrants adding to the nation’s ethnic and cultural composition.
 Half a century ago, most immigrants came from Europe.
 Now most newcomers are from Asia.
 As a result, the number of visible minorities in Canada is growing.
 And, Canadians listed more than 200 ethnic groups in answering the 2001 Census question on ethnic ancestry, reflecting a varied, rich cultural mosaic as the nation started the new millennium.

 In the 2016 Census, there were more than 250 ethnic groups in Canada.